Cookie Consent by Free Privacy Policy Generator

 3. Clotting Factors

 These proteins are essential for blood clotting.
-When injury occurs, clotting factors work together to form clots and stop bleeding.
+When an injury occurs, clotting factors work together to form clots and stop bleeding.

 4. Gamma Globulin

-A type of immunoglobulin, gamma globulin plays a key role in the immune response, particularly in fighting infections.
+A type of immunoglobulin, gamma globulin, plays a key role in the immune response, particularly in fighting infections.

 Electrolytes and Mineral Salts in Plasma